splynx/docs/files/en/addons_modules/sageone/sageone.md

 <summary>In case the bank account list is not loaded</summary>
 <div markdown="1">

-Open `Config / Integrations / Splynx Sageone Accounting` and press the **Import mapping settings into Splynx** button, then try again.
+On the sidebar, click on the `Finance / Sageone Accounting` and press the **Import mapping settings into Splynx** button, then try again.

 ![](import_mapping_settings.png)